October 3, 2019

-If that hasn’t shattered your dreams, the good news is that breaking $100k doesn’t mean working 60+ hours a week.
-That’s a recipe for sucking the passion out of something you, hopefully, love doing.
+The good news is that making$100k doesn’t mean working 60+ hours a week.
 Instead, it’s about incrementally building on the areas of your business that get you there most efficiently.

 You don’t need to own the salon, but you do need to treat your profession as the business it is.
 That means knowing your numbers.